-Since Moving to Work (MTW) is a demonstration program, HUD has focused on analyzing the various programs and policies implemented by MTW sites and their associated results.
+Since Moving to Work (MTW) is a demonstration program, HUD has focused on analyzing the various programs and policies implemented by MTW agencies and their associated results.
 A significant feature of this effort is to identify promising practices by MTW agencies that with statutory or regulatory changes could be replicated at other public housing authorities nationwide.
 This page focuses on a variety of the promising practices being implemented by MTW agencies.

 MTW Family Self-Sufficiency (FSS) Innovations

 The MTW Demonstration allows MTW agencies to design and test various flexibilities in implementing the Family Self-Sufficiency (FSS) program.
 Agencies have used this flexibility to design and test better ways to serve families in their FSS programs.
 This document, relying on MTW agency submitted Annual MTW Plans and Reports, outlines some of the ways in which MTW agencies have utilized authorizations in the MTW Agreement to implement innovations around the FSS program or to create local self-sufficiency programs.